bresleveloper/ng4/README.md

 # My Dream App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.
-So its their "fault" i named my project my-dream-app<br>
+So its their "fault" i named my project my-dream-app.<br>
-But then again, thats should be the point here, to show my dreamy ideas and that i can achieve them all
+But then again, thats should be the point here, to show my dreamy ideas and that i can achieve them all.

 ## My Show Case